Octavia Spencer: 1996–2009

-Spencer worked as an intern on the set of The Long Walk Home, a film starring Whoopi Goldberg.
+In 1996, Spencer made her film debut as a nurse in Joel Schumacher's A Time to Kill, based on the book by John Grisham.
+She was originally hired to work on casting, but asked Schumacher if she could audition for a part.
 In 1997, she moved to Los Angeles on the advice of her friend Tate Taylor, the future director of The Help, in which Spencer would later star.

-Spencer made her film debut as a nurse in Joel Schumacher's A Time to Kill, based on the book by John Grisham.
-She was originally hired to work on casting, but asked Schumacher if she could audition for a part.
-Other film credits include: Miss Congeniality 2, Never Been Kissed, Big Momma's House, Bad Santa, Spider-Man, Coach Carter, Win a Date with Tad Hamilton! and Pretty Ugly People.
+Other film credits include: Never Been Kissed, Big Momma's House, Spider-Man, Bad Santa, Win a Date with Tad Hamilton!, Coach Carter, Miss Congeniality 2 and Pretty Ugly People.
 She has made a number of guest appearances on television series, including Raising the Bar, CSI: Crime Scene Investigation, The Big Bang Theory, Wizards of Waverly Place, Grounded for Life, ER, Titus, Becker, 30 Rock and Dharma & Greg, plus a recurring role on the sitcom Mom.
 She is also known for her starring roles as Serenity Johnson on Comedy Central's Halfway Home, and Constance Grady, the amorous INS caseworker on Ugly Betty.

 In 2003, Spencer made her stage debut in Los Angeles, in Del Shores' play, The Trials and Tribulations of a Trailer Trash Housewife, starring opposite veteran actress Beth Grant.
 It was her first and only play, as, she once explained, she suffers from what she called "intense stage fright".
 Later that year, she starred opposite Allison Janney in Tate Taylor's short feature Chicken Party.

 In 2008, Spencer's brief appearance in Seven Pounds as Kate, Rosario Dawson's home care nurse, garnered her high praise and media attention.
 In April 2009, Entertainment Weekly listed Spencer as among its "25 Funniest Actresses in Hollywood".

 In August 2009, Spencer appeared in Rob Zombie's Halloween II.
 She also had a role in the American remake of the Danish classic Love at First Hiccup, opposite Scout Taylor-Compton.
 Spencer starred in the feature film Herpes Boy, alongside Beth Grant, Ahna O'Reilly and Byron Lane.
 She played the voice of "Minny" on the audio version of novel The Help, by Kathryn Stockett.
 Later that year, Spencer's short film The Captain was honored by the CICFF as a finalist for the REEL Poetry Award.